for the Year Ended December 31, 2020

 Langhorne Reinsurance (Bermuda) Ltd (“Langhorne Re” or the “Company”) was incorporated in Bermuda on September 27, 2017 and licensed by the Bermuda Monetary Authority (“BMA”) as a Class E insurer on December 22, 2017.
 Langhorne Re is a wholly owned subsidiary of Langhorne Holdings LLC (“Langhorne”), which is sponsored by Reinsurance Group of America, Incorporated (“RGA”), a leading global life reinsurer, and RenaissanceRe Holdings Ltd. (“RenaissanceRe”), a global provider of reinsurance and insurance that specializes in matching well‐structured risks with efficient sources of capital.
 Langhorne, which was formed to target large in‐force life and annuity blocks globally, is capitalized with $780 million of long‐term equity capital commitments from RGA and RenaissanceRe (together, the “Sponsors”), as well as pension fund and life insurance companies not affiliated with the Sponsors.
 Langhorne’s investors are highly sophisticated, long‐term investors.

-The Company intends to structure transactions to efficiently utilize its capital structure, while releasing excess capital in the form of regular distributions (once capital commitments have been deployed).
-The assessment of appropriate capital levels will be determined by considering regulatory requirements, rating agency expectations, working capital needs, collateral obligations, debt covenants and updated cash flow projections.
+The Company intends to structure transactions in order to efficiently utilize its capital structure, while releasing excess capital in the form of regular distributions (once capital commitments have been deployed).
+The Company will generally determine whether excess capital is available by considering regulatory requirements, rating agency expectations, working capital needs, collateral obligations, debt covenants and updated cash flow projections.
 The Company recognizes the impact on shareholder returns of the level of equity capital employed and seeks to maintain a prudent balance.
-The intent is to strive for an appropriate capital structure that efficiently allocates capital to match risks assumed.
+We intend to strive for an appropriate capital structure that efficiently allocates capital to match risks assumed.